 Carry out a thorough research

-It is important for freight forwarders to have exhaustive information about the circumstances and developments which can impact your regular schedule.
+It is important for independent freight forwarders to have exhaustive information about the circumstances and developments which can impact your regular schedule.

 Being aware of all the local holidays and festivals in the territories you ship to and from regularly is always a good idea.
 For instance, if many of your clients are based in say Peru, then it’s always suggested that you draw up a list of local holidays and events in Peru so as to know when your normal activity will be interrupted.

 Moreover, keeping a tab on the political scenario will also help you avoid preventable delays and expenditures.